 It is characteristic for all orobiomes that the mean annual temperature decreases with altitude.
-This decrease is about as great per 100 m difference in altitude as that in the Euro-North Asian plain at a distance of 100 km in the direction from south to north.
-Therefore, the altitudinal zones in the mountains are about 1000 times narrower than the vegetation zones in the plain from south to north.
+This decrease is about as large per 100 m difference in elevation as that in the Euro-North Asian plain at a distance of 100 km in the direction from south to north.
+Therefore, the elevational zones in the mountains are about 1000 times narrower than the vegetation zones in the plain from south to north.

-Certain similarities of the altitudinal stages and of the vegetation zones of the higher latitudes are noticeable in Europe and North America on cursory observation, but differences are always present.
-For, except for the decrease in temperature and the shortening of the growing season with altitude, the mountain climate is different from that on the plains.
-For example, the length of the day, like the position of the sun, does not change with altitude; on the other hand, the length of the day in summer increases from south to north, while the altitude of the sun decreases at noon.
+Certain similarities of the elevational belts and of the vegetation zones of the higher latitudes are noticeable in Europe and North America on cursory observation, but differences are always present.
+For, except for the decrease in temperature and the shortening of the growing season with elevation, the mountain climate is different from that on the plains.
+For example, the length of the day, like the position of the sun, does not change with elevation; on the other hand, the length of the day in summer increases from south to north, while the altitude of the sun decreases at noon.
 Direct solar radiation increases with altitude, while diffuse radiation decreases.
 In the plains, the opposite is true in a northerly direction.
-Precipitation usually increases very rapidly with altitude in the mountains, but is low in the Arctic region.
+Precipitation usually increases very rapidly with elevation in the mountains, but is low in the Arctic region.

 In addition, the two flanks of a mountain range are almost never symmetrical, but also climatologically different, for example due to foehn effects.
-As a result, for physical reasons (► Fig. C-7), the temperature gradient is also no longer the same, because moist-adiabatic and dry-adiabatic heating (cooling) differ energetically.
+As a result, for physical reasons (◘ Fig. C-4a), the temperature gradient is also no longer the same, because moist-adiabatic and dry-adiabatic heating (cooling) differ energetically.
 As the air cools due to uplift (and volume expansion as atmospheric pressure decreases), the dew point is eventually reached; this is the condensation level at which clouds form ('cloud forest') and moisture 'rains out'.
-On the other side of the mountains, when there is only dry-adiabatic heating as the air sinks (with pressure rising), the air is ultimately warmer and drier at the same valley level: Föhn effect (◘ Fig. C-4), caused by the released heat of condensation (2.26 MJ-kg-1, ► physical quantities) as the air rises.
+On the other side of the mountains, when there is only dry-adiabatic heating as the air sinks (with pressure rising), the air is ultimately warmer and drier at the same valley level: Foehn effect (◘ Fig. C-4a,b), caused by the released heat of condensation (2.26 MJ●kg-1, ► physical quantities) as the air rises.

-Each mountain range within a zonobiome is an ecological unit with a typical sequence of altitudinal stages, the stages of which are generally referred to as colline, montane, alpine and nival.
+Each mountain range within a zonobiome is an ecological unit with a typical sequence of elevational zones (belts), the belts of which are generally referred to as colline, montane, alpine and nival.
 However, they vary considerably in detail depending on the zone in which the mountain range is located.
-For example, the altitudinal sequences of mountains in zonobiome I, IV or VI have hardly anything in common.
+For example, the elevational belts of mountains in zonobiome I, IV or VI have hardly anything in common.

 The further subdivision of the orobiomes is therefore according to the zonobiomes to which they belong.
-We therefore speak of orobiome I, orobiome II, etc. Furthermore, uni-, inter- and multizonal orobiomes (mountains) are distinguished, depending on whether they lie within a zonobiome or between two zonobiomes or extend through many, such as the Urals (from IX to VII) or the Andes (from I to IX).
+We therefore speak of orobiome I, orobiome II, etc. Furthermore, uni- inter- and multizonal orobiomes (mountains) are distinguished, depending on whether they lie within a zonobiome or between two zonobiomes or extend through many, such as the Urals (from IX to VII) or the Andes (from I to IX).
 Interzonal mountains are the Alps, the Caucasus, or the Himalayas.
-They are usually sharp climatic boundaries and the altitudinal succession on the northern and southern margins must be treated separately.
+They are usually sharp climatic boundaries and the elevational belts on the northern and southern margins must be treated separately.
 In the case of a multizonal mountain range, it is necessary to divide the same according to the zones into separate sections with particular altitudinal sequences.
 The Andes are both multizonal and interzonal (west and east slopes are different).
-The altitudinal sequences are also different for inner mountain valleys with low precipitation and continental conditions (intra-mountain altitudinal sequences).
+The elevational belts are also different for inner mountain valleys with low precipitation and continental conditions (intra-mountain elevational belts).